clarizzaa/risky_bets/README.md

 The dataset was split into training (80%) and testing (20%) sets, and all predictors were standardized to have zero mean and unit variance.
 A 5-fold cross-validation procedure was applied to select the optimal inverse regularization strength `C` and to prevent overfitting.
 The logistic regression model can be expressed as:

-The logistic regression model can be expressed as:

 $$
 P(Y = 1 \mid X) = \frac{1}{1 + \exp\!\left( -\left( \beta_0 + \sum_{i=1}^{p} \beta_i X_i \right) \right)}